explodinglabs/jsonrpcserver/README.md

 method.
 It looks for the method in the handler which is specified in the first argument.
 In this case, we've used this module as the handler.

-Now write your functions that can be called via RPC:
+Now write your RPC methods, as you would any other python function:

     def add(num1, num2):
         return num1 + num2

-You can also use \*args or \*\*kwargs like any other python function.
+You can also use \*args or \*\*kwargs arguments.

 Start the server: